Last updated 27th May 2020

 NSX and vROps options must be installed: from the

-General Informationtab in the "Private Cloud Options" section, you can check the activation status of these options.
+General informationtab in the "Options and compliance" section, you can check the activation status of these options.
 If they are not enabled, activate them by clicking on the

 ...button and then on

-vCenter Access Policybutton, then following the steps.
-Our documentation “Introduction to the OVH Private Cloud Control Panel” can assist you in this process.
+Modify vCenter Access Policybutton, then following the steps.
+Our documentation “Introduction to the OVHcloud Private Cloud Control Panel” can assist you in this process.

-Add IPsbutton.
-Our documentation “Introduction to the OVH Private Cloud Control Panel” can assist you in this process.
+Add a new IP address rangebutton.
+Our documentation “Introduction to the OVHcloud Private Cloud Control Panel” can assist you in this process.